Personal Injury FAQs

 Will I have to go to court if I file a personal injury claim?

 Not necessarily; as previously mentioned, most personal injury cases settle outside of the courtroom.
 However, there is a chance that you may need to take your case to trial.
-Our Port Charlotte personal injury attorneys are seasoned trial lawyers who can help you navigate this process and aggressively advocate for you every step of the way.
+Our lawyers are seasoned trial lawyers who can help you navigate this process and aggressively advocate for you every step of the way.

 How much is my case worth?